List of NJ Transit bus routes (400–449)

 New Jersey Transit operates the following bus routes across Camden, Gloucester, and Salem counties, with most running to Philadelphia via the Benjamin Franklin Bridge.
 At the time that the routes were numbered as such all of these routes crossed the Delaware River via the Benjamin Franklin Bridge; the 403, 405, 407, 413, and 419 have since been cut back to Camden.
 (The 418 was created as a separate designation of the 409.)
 All routes into Philadelphia operate via 6th, Market, Broad, and Vine Streets in Center City Philadelphia.

-Effective Monday, September 19, 2011, bus routes 400 and 403 are now operating as "Exact Fare".
+Effective Monday, September 19, 2011, bus routes 400 and 403 operate as "Exact Fare".

 Routes

 All service shown is for the full route except for branching.
 WRTC stands for Walter Rand Transportation Center in the table below.

 Former routes

 This list includes routes that have been renumbered or are now operated by private companies.